georgiabloyce/azure-docs/articles/private-5g-core/complete-private-mobile-network-prerequisites.md

 ## Allocate subnets and IP addresses

-Azure Private 5G Core requires a management network, access network, and one or more data networks.
+Azure Private 5G Core requires a management network, access network, and between one and three data networks.
 These networks can all be part of the same, larger network, or they can be separate.
 The approach you use depends on your traffic separation requirements.

 For each of these networks, allocate a subnet and then identify the listed IP addresses.
 If you're deploying multiple sites, you'll need to collect this information for each site.